German Expressionism: History, Characteristics & Film

 Final Words

-+ What is German Expressionism in film? >
++ What is the concept of German Expressionism? >

 + Who were the key directors of German Expressionist cinema? >